Buyers beware… you are the consumer, and you have rights.

 never appeared in the school’s books.
 A tax audit of the school would never

 reveal the belt test fee, so the money was never reported.
-Little has changed
+This

 in 50 years.